 You are not alone.
 Over 1,200 women living with HIV give birth in the UK every year.
 Although pregnancy is usually a joyful occasion, we know it can be a challenging time, especially when you are living with HIV.

-Our From Pregnancy to Baby and Beyond programme can provide you with emotional and practical support to help you start a healthy, happy family, including information around reducing the risk of passing on HIV as well as answer questions you may have about HIV treatment.
+Our Positively Women project can provide you with emotional and practical support to help you start a healthy, happy family, including information around reducing the risk of passing on HIV as well as answer questions you may have about HIV treatment and pregnancy.
 We also support men living with HIV planning to start families as well as sero-different (HIV negative) partners (women and men) of people living with HIV.

 Our Mentor Mothers are women who have been through the pregnancy journey whilst living with HIV themselves.
-They are trained to provide a comprehensive package of emotional and practical support around all aspects of the pregnancy journey, including talking about HIV to others, treatment, delivery options, and aftercare.
+They are trained to provide emotional and practical support around all aspects of the pregnancy journey, including talking about HIV to others, treatment, delivery options, and aftercare.
 A mentor mother can be like a friend by your side to support you, give you information, or simply talk through all your concerns during and after pregnancy.
 If you would like to have the support of a Mentor Mother, please contact Helen on 020 7713 0444 or email email@example.com.

 Our workshops are facilitated by women living with HIV and cover key topics including: